TMS covered by the NHS?

 Comparison of TMS, Medicine & ECT

 Studies have shown that the front-left side of the brain is an area that can be under-active in individuals with depression, hence the rationale for the site of the stimulation.
-Furthermore, TMS treatment utilises a coil which is placed over the prefrontal cortex by a trained TMS technician.
-This coil is designed to deliver highly focused magnetic pulses.
+Furthermore, TMS treatment utilises a coil that is placed over the prefrontal cortex by a trained TMS technician.
+Additionally, this coil is designed to deliver highly focused magnetic pulses.
 These electromagnetic fields created by the magnetic coil turn on and off very rapidly.

 TMS treatment can be a life-changing treatment for patients suffering from severe depression symptoms.
-Patients treated with TMS report relief from the emotional effects of depression and experience improvement in mood, changes in appetite, body aches and lack of energy, improved motivation and confidence.
+Thus, Patients treated with TMS report relief from the emotional effects of depression and experience improvement in mood, changes in appetite, body aches and lack of energy, improved motivation, and confidence.

-• Daily activities can be resumed immediately after each session
+- Daily activities resumed immediately after each session